-Photography is a fun hobby but it can also be a serious business.
+Photography can be a fun hobby but it can also be a serious business.
 Once you’ve honed your craft and built your online portfolio, it’s time to start making some cash.

 Whether you’re interested in wedding, portrait, commercial, fashion or documentary photography, images are in high demand.
 They’re not going out of style anytime soon.
 We need them to preserve memories, sell products, decorate our homes and communicate important newsworthy stories.
 But how much are your images worth?

-To be a successful photographer, you need to understand basic pricing structures based on your time, effort and market value.
+To be a successful photographer, you need to understand how to price your photography based on your time, effort and market value.
 It doesn’t need to be complicated.

 You don’t need to be an economist or mathematician to support your creative career.
 At first, focus on covering your costs, but then as your business grows you can adjust your rates to truly reflect your talent.
-With this beginner’s guide to pricing your photography, you’ll learn the quickest way to break down your cost-plus pricing model.
+With this photography pricing guide, you’ll learn the quickest way to break down your cost-plus pricing model.

 Here’s an example of a cost-plus pricing calculation:

 This pricing calculation has two steps because it’s important to figure out your total cost before adding a profit percentage.
-Without knowing how much it costs to stay in business, you run the risk of taking too much money as profit.
-You want to avoid costly surprises like expensive printing, broken equipment or unpaid assistants.
+Without knowing how much it costs to stay in business, you run the risk of miscalculating too much money as profit.
+You want to avoid costly surprises like expensive printing, broken equipment, or unpaid assistants.